Free Shipping (Lower 48 States)

 How Dual-Laminated Guards Are Constructed

-Dual-laminated guards aren’t simply “stacked” materials — they’re laminated under pressure and heat, creating one integrated appliance.
+Dual‑laminated guards aren’t simply stacked materials—they’re laminated under controlled heat and pressure, creating a single integrated appliance.

 Here’s the lab process: